 Octagonal windows are some of the most appealing and visually striking windows there are in Dallas homes.
 With their special geometry, you would be careless to obscure them with a rectangular window treatment like curtains or blinds.
 Alternatively, go with a window treatment that’s able to be custom-built to the window’s unique geometry so your home will reap the benefits of your octagonal window.

-What we recommend for octagonal window treatments: Plantation shutters or window film.
+What we recommend for octagonal window treatments: Plantation shutters and window film.
 Shutters are built to fit perfectly in an octagon frame, bolstering its unique shape and style.
 Similarly, window film adheres directly to the window glass, maintaining the octagonal window’s awesome shape on full display.

 What we recommend for wide window treatments: Roller shades, panel tracks or plantation shutters.
 Roller shades are easy to operate, and their subdued look works great with especially wide windows.
 A panel track is a kind of shade with large panels of fabric that move across a track making them perfect for wide windows.
 Plantation shutters add a bit better energy efficiency and privacy than shades do, so if maintaining a consistent temperature is a priority, shutters could be your perfect solution.